sourcedennis/haskell-id-containers/README.md

 A collection of data containers where every element has a persistent identifier.
 These merely provide an convient interface (for some specific use cases) for some data structures from Haskell's `containers` and `unordered-containers` packages.

+Note that this package is in active development and does __not at all adhere to the Haskell Package Versioning Policy__.

 ## Example
 The order of arguments is specifically suitable for use with Haskell's `State` monad.
 For example, consider the fragment below which builds the following (cyclic) graph: